 If nutrition majors do not meet this requirement they must retake the course and earn the required “B” grade or higher.
 They will not be allowed to start the upper level sequence until the prerequisite requirements are met.
 However, students who have completed all prerequisites for the Nutrition program and are ready to start the Nutrition sequence Fall 2013 will be exempt from this change.

 The undergraduate nutrition program is a rigorous science-based program.
 Students learn how to interpret and translate nutrition research into meaningful recommendations for consumers.
 Most of our program graduates pursue the registered dietitian (RD) credential.
-There are typically three required steps:
+There are typically three required steps to obtain the RD credential:

 Food, Health & Society